J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Data

 \subsection{LAMOST DR5}

-LAMOST is a 4-metre quasi-meridian reflecting Schmidt telescope equipped with thousands of fibers distributed in a FoV of about 20 deg$^2$.
-It can simultaneously collect spectra per exposure of up to $4\,000$ objects, covering the wavelength range $380 - 900$ nm at a resolving power of $R \sim 1\,800$ \citep{lamost}.
+LAMOST is a four-meter quasi-meridian reflecting Schmidt telescope equipped with thousands of fibers distributed in a FoV of about 20 deg$^2$.
+It can simultaneously collect spectra per exposure of up to $4\,000$ objects, covering the $380 - 900$ nm wavelength range at a resolving power of $R \sim 1\,800$ \citep{lamost}.
 The five-year Phase I LAMOST regular surveys started in the fall of 2012 and were completed in the summer of 2017.
-The scientific motivations and target selections of these surveys are described in \citet{zhao12,legue,lamost_dr1}; and \citet{lss-gac}.
+The scientific motivations and target selections of these surveys are described in \citet{zhao12}, \citet{legue}, \citet{lamost_dr1}, and \citet{lss-gac}.

-On the final data release of the LAMOST Phase I surveys, the LAMOST DR5 provides to the community $9\,027\,634$ optical spectra, of which more than $90$ percent are stellar.
+In the final data release of the LAMOST Phase I surveys, the LAMOST DR5 provides $9\,027\,634$ optical spectra to the community, of which more than $90$ percent are stellar.
 The LAMOST DR5 provides stellar classifications and radial velocity measurements for these spectra.
-We restricted in the present work to the $5\,348\,712$ objects in the {\it A, F, G, and K type star catalog}\footnote{\url{http://dr5.lamost.org/v3/doc/data-production-description#toc_16}}, that includes the basic stellar parameters $T_{\rm eff}$, $\log g$, and [Fe/H] derived with the LAMOST stellar parameter pipeline (LASP; \citealt{wu11,lamost_dr1}).
+In the present work, we were restricted to the $5\,348\,712$ objects in the ``A, F, G, and K type star catalog''\footnote{\url{http://dr5.lamost.org/v3/doc/data-production-description#toc_16}.} This includes the basic stellar parameters $T_{\rm eff}$, $\log {\rm g}$, and [Fe/H] derived with the LAMOST stellar parameter pipeline (LASP; \citealt{wu11,lamost_dr1}).